codefresh-io/docs.codefresh.io/_docs/integrations/kubernetes.md

 {% endraw %}
 {% endhighlight %}

-Note that these permissions will only allow Codefresh to read the cluster resources and populate the respective dashboards.
-You need to give more privileges for actual deployments.
+>These permissions only allow Codefresh to read the cluster resources and populate the respective dashboards.
+For actual deployments, you need to give more privileges.
 For more information see the [Kubernetes RBAC documentation page](https://kubernetes.io/docs/reference/access-authn-authz/rbac/){:target="\_blank"}.

 Here is an example with role + service account + binding.